Cities & Sites

 Nakhl Rustaq Loop

-Nakhl Rustaq Loop: The Sultanate of Oman is a country located on the south-eastern coast of the Arabian Peninsula, known
+Nakhl Rustaq Loop: Oman’s Scenic Journey Through History and Nature The Sultanate of Oman, perched on the southeastern coast of

 Samail Gap.